-This course will use a Canvas discussion board to get questions and answers.
-Borderline grades will receive extra-credit points with active postings to the Canvas channel.
+This course will use a Slack channel to get questions and answers.
+Borderline grades will receive extra-credit points with active postings to the Slack channel.
 Also, this will be accessible between course sessions.
 The ACRC lab (3rd floor Batmale hall) also has tutors who are willing to help with basic Linux.